Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Overview

 The first stage involves using a limited set of inputs to probe a quantum process and applying in-distribution generalisation to bound the error over this set.
 Learning the input-output relations for a channel over a limited set of states is a somewhat underspecified problem, since any concrete statements about it would strongly depend on the learning process and the classes of channel under consideration.
 This is intentional, since the aim of this paper is to be as general as possible and to give a formalism for extending a bound for low energy coherent state inputs to general states, regardless of how the initial bound was obtained.
 However, in Section~\ref{sec: metrology}, we discuss briefly how this task has been addressed in the frameworks of quantum process tomography, quantum metrology and quantum machine learning.
-Elsewhere, we do not focus on this step, but rather assume we already have the bound $\|(\Psi-\Phi)[| r e^{i\phi} \rangle \langle r e^{i\phi} |_{\mathrm{coh}}]\|\leq \epsilon_0$ (for $r\leq \tau$) and want to extend it to more general inputs.
+Elsewhere, we do not focus on this step, but rather assume we already have the bound $\|(\Psi-\Phi)[| r e^{i\phi} \rangle \langle r e^{i\phi} |_{\mathrm{coh}}]\|\leq \epsilon_0$ (for $r\leq \tau$) and want to extend it to more general inputs. $\epsilon_0$ lies in the range $[0,2]$ (with a value of $2$ being trivial).